$\mathbb{Q}$-Fano threefolds and Laurent inversion: Preliminaries

 Some entries in Tables \ref{tab1} and \ref{tab2} are in this format.
 Additionally, the codimension $4$ object in Section \ref{3DPf} is a complete intersection between a Pfaffian variety and a hyperplane, which we eventually reduce to the Pfaffian case.
 We now recall the information the format encodes in the case of weight matrices obtained by Laurent inversion.

 To understand the singularities and degree of such a variety, we determine the eigen-type of the anticanonical divisor of a variety embedded as a Pfaffian inside a toric variety; this is the equivalent of an adjunction theorem in the case of complete intersections.
-We then impose that the stability condition of the ambient space be in the same chamber, ensuring that the resulting variety is Fano.
+We then impose that the stability condition of the ambient space be in the same cone as the anticanonical divisor, ensuring that the resulting variety is Fano.

-We follow the reasoning in \cite[Section 3.3]{1/3}, which is a specific surface case.
+We follow the reasoning in \cite[Section 3.3]{1/3}, which treats a surface example.
 In our context, $X$ is typically embedded inside an ambient space $Y$ with weight matrix:

 where $C_U, C_i\in \CC^r$ are vectors representing the weights of the $\GG$-action on the column corresponding to $N_U$ (there will be only one, for dimension reasons) and the Cox coordinates $t_i$, respectively.
 Then $-K_Y= + C_U + \sum C_i$.
 The antisymmetric matrix we consider is of the form